Kahler v. Kansas: Kahler murder case

-In late 2009, James Kahler was arrested and charged with four counts of first-degree murder with the murder of four members of his family: his wife, his mother-in-law, and his two teenage daughters.
+In late 2009, James Kahler was arrested and charged with four counts of first-degree murder with the murder of four members of his family: his wife, his wife's grandmother, and his two teenage daughters.

 During his trial, his defense argued that he had mentally 'snapped' following his divorce and job loss.
 At the time of the murder, they asserted that he suffered from depression and had an obsessive-compulsive, narcissistic, and histrionic personality.
 The prosecution rebutted the defense's psychiatric testimony with an expert psychiatrist of its own.
 The prosecution's psychiatrist conceded that Kahler indeed suffered from clinical depression but argued that he was still capable of planning the murders.

 Despite this testimony, he was found guilty of each murder and sentenced to death at the end of August 2011.
 An Osage County judge issued a death warrant for Kahler on October 11, 2011.